 That’s Karl.
 Say hi!

-The fog moves a lot quicker than you think it would (I have watched it move from the ocean to 40 block inland within minutes.)
+The fog moves a lot quicker than you think it would (I have watched it move from the ocean to 40 blocks inland within minutes.)
 As you can imagine, this makes it super difficult to view the Golden Gate Bridge sometimes.

 I’ve seen tourists look like they are on the verge of tears before since they have waited years and years to finally see the bridge in person, only for it to be totally covered in fog.
 It sucks, but there are a few tricks to work around the fog.

 Golden Gate Bridge Cam Is A Lifesaver!